JanHerca/urantiapedia/output/wikijs/en/article/Peri_Best/Planetary_Government.md

 Since Pentecost our Planetary Prince, Michael of Nebadon, handed government of Urantia over to Machiventa Melchizedek who in turn, leaves many of the administrative duties to the council of 24 one time Urantians (they also preside over the councils of the other 36 worlds in spiritual quarantine).

-Headquarters of the council of 24 is on Jerusem and they have been designated as Michael's personal agents. ([UB 45:4.1](/en/The_Urantia_Book/45#p4_1)) One of the council of 24 is the current resident governor general.
+Headquarters of the council of 24 is on Jerusem and they have been designated as Michael's personal agents. (<a id="a62_109"></a>[UB 45:4.1](/en/The_Urantia_Book/45#p4_1)) One of the council of 24 is the current resident governor general.
 They take turns.

-> These twenty-four counselors have been recruited from the eight Urantia races, and the last of this group were assembled at the time of the resurrection roll call of Michael, nineteen hundred years ago.
-[UB 45:4.2](/en/The_Urantia_Book/45#p4_2)
+> These twenty-four counselors have been recruited from the eight Urantia races, and the last of this group were assembled at the time of the resurrection roll call of Michael, nineteen hundred years ago. <a id="a64_205"></a>[UB 45:4.2](/en/The_Urantia_Book/45#p4_2)

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/The_Mighty_Messenger/2021_Spring/009.jpg">